 Glenn highlighted that all Civil Rights movements boil down to one thing: Man's quest and desire for power.

 "Someone has always been on the losing end of the stick of power," he said. " Blacks are the most obvious, the Chinese, the Native Americans — but let's not forget the Irish, the Catholics, the Mormons, the Jews, and now it seems all those of faith that will not conform."

 But for those that believe the solution lies in putting the "collective" ahead of the individual, Glenn issued a stern warning…

 "For those that think men make progress collectively, I warn you, history teachers: You couldn't be more wrong."

-“We are redeemed one man at a time,” he continued.
-“There is no family pass ticket or park hopping pass to life.
+"We are redeemed one man at a time," he continued.
+"There is no family pass ticket or park hopping pass to life.
 One ticket — one at a time. man doesn’t vanquish hatred or bigotry. the target keeps moving.
 From the blacks to the Irish; atheists to Christians.
-But as always there are a few leaders: Ben Franklin, John Quincy Adams, Harriet Beecher Stowe, Abraham Lincoln, Fredrick Douglas, Booker T Washington, Ghandi and Martin Luther King.
+But as always there are a few leaders: Ben Franklin, John Quincy Adams, Harriet Beecher Stowe, Abraham Lincoln, Fredrick Douglas, Booker T Washington, Gandhi and Martin Luther King.

 They know that the march toward freedom never ends, man must be ever vigilant and pray less with his lips and more with his legs."

 Glenn closed his speech by reminding the crowd that if they've been looking for a leader, and they haven't been able to find one, it might be because they're the leader they're looking for.
 And it's time to take a stand.

 “Let us, today, raise a standard to which the wise and honest can repair; the rest is in the hands of God.”